 Main Article Content

-Objective: This paper describes an unsupervised Machine Learning approach to estimate the HOMA-IR cut-off identifying subjects at risk of insulin resistance in a given ethnic group, based on the clinical data of a representative sample.
-Methods: We apply the approach to clinical data of individuals of Arab ancestors obtained from a family study conducted in the city of Nizwa between January 2000 and December 2004.
-First, we identify HOMA-IR-correlated variables to which we apply our own clustering algorithm.
-Two clusters having the smallest overlap in their HOMA-IR values are returned.
-These clusters represent samples of two populations: insulin sensitive subjects and individuals at risk of insulin resistance.
-The cut-off value is estimated from intersections of the Gaussian functions modelling the HOMA-IR distributions of these populations.
-Results: We identified a HOMA-IR cut-off value of 1.62+/-0.06.
-We demonstrated the validity of this cut-off by 1) Showing that clinical characteristics of the identified groups match well published research findings about insulin resistance.
-2) Showing a strong relationship between the segmentations resulting from the proposed cut-off and that resulting from the 2-hours glucose cut-off recommended by WHO for detecting prediabetes.
-Finally, we showed that the method is also able to identify cut-off values for similar problems (e.g. fasting sugar cut-off for prediabetes).
-Conclusion: The proposed method defines a HOMA-IR cut-off value for detecting individuals at risk of insulin resistance.
-Such method can identify high risk individuals at early stage which may prevent or at least delay the onset of chronic diseases like type 2 diabetes.
+Objectives: This study describes an unsupervised machine learning approach used to estimate the homeostatic model assessment-insulin resistance (HOMA-IR) cut-off for identifying subjects at risk of IR in a given ethnic group based on the clinical data of a representative sample.
+Methods: The approach was applied to analyse the clinical data of individuals with Arab ancestors, which was obtained from a family study conducted in Nizwa, Oman, between January 2000 and December 2004.
+First, HOMA-IR-correlated variables were identified to which a clustering algorithm was applied.
+Two clusters having the smallest overlap in their HOMA-IR values were retrieved.
+These clusters represented the samples of two populations, which are insulin-sensitive subjects and individuals at risk of IR.
+The cut-off value was estimated from intersections of the Gaussian functions, thereby modelling the HOMA-IR distributions of these populations.
+Results: A HOMA-IR cut-off value of 1.62 ± 0.06 was identified.
+The validity of this cut-off was demonstrated by showing the following: 1) that the clinical characteristics of the identified groups matched the published research findings regarding IR; 2) that a strong relationship exists between the segmentations resulting from the proposed cut-off and those resulting from the two-hour glucose cut-off recommended by the World Health Organization for detecting prediabetes.
+Finally, the method was also able to identify the cut-off values for similar problems (e.g. fasting sugar cut-off for prediabetes).
+Conclusion: The proposed method defines a HOMA-IR cut-off value for detecting individuals at risk of IR.
+Such methods can identify high-risk individuals at an early stage, which may prevent or delay the onset of chronic diseases such as type 2 diabetes.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.